AchimPieters/KiCAD-Custom-Parts/README.md

 6. In the <b>from...</b> window, in the Component Library Files area, click Add.
 7. In the Footprint library files window, select the <b>MOD</b> file, then click <b>Open</b>.
 The footprint now shows in the Footprint library files list.
 8. In the <b>from...</b> window, click <b>OK</b>.

+<sup><b>Disclaimer</b></sup>

+<sup>The Zip file you are about to download is provided for your convenience and contains footprint files based on multiple sources.</sup>

+<sup>These files are provided ‘AS IS’ and with no guarantee that they are complete, free from errors or suitable for use. <b>Studio</b>Pieters® is not responsible for incorrect Symbols, Footprints and 3D models or use of Symbols, Footprints and 3D models provided in the library.</sup>

+<sup>Carefully check the imported Symbols, Footprints and 3D models against the latest datasheet provided on the manufacturer website.
+In particular check hole sizes, pin numbering, and pay close attention to the solder paste-mask layer to ensure no solder paste is deposited on the footprint pads.</sup>

+<sup>By downloading and using the following files the user agrees to take full responsibility for checking the accuracy and suitability of the imported Symbols, Footprints and 3D models.</sup>